The Musketeers: Filming

 Paris was not considered as a filming location because over the decades, development had detracted from the grittier architecture wanted.
 Dublin was also considered before settling on the Czech Republic, which suffered little damage during the two world wars.
 Many historic buildings were intact and privately owned stately homes were rented for filming.

-Filming for the series took place mainly in Doksany, 30 kilometres north-west of Prague, where a Parisian square, a number of streets, and the musketeers' garrison were constructed.
+Filming for the series took place mainly in Doksany, 30 km NW of Prague, where a Parisian square, a number of streets, and the musketeers' garrison were constructed.
 A disused convent had additional sets constructed including taverns, bedrooms and mortuary.

 Casting

 During filming of the first series Peter Capaldi learned that he had been given the role of the Twelfth Doctor in Doctor Who.
-The show's executive producer Jessica Pope commented that they would have to "recalibrate" plans for a prospective second series, in order to accommodate Capaldi now being unable to reprise his role.
+The show's executive producer Jessica Pope commented they would have to "recalibrate" plans for a prospective second series to accommodate Capaldi now being unable to reprise his role.
 Marc Warren joined the cast for the second series.
 The Musketeers was originally planned to be broadcast in 2013, but was later delayed until 2014.

 Reception

 The Musketeers initially received mixed reviews from critics.
-Reviewing the third episode of the drama, Morgan Jeffery, writing for Digital Spy, praised the development of the characters, stating that there was a "real feeling of growth" and that it delivered "something a little more substantial".
+Reviewing the third episode, Morgan Jeffery, writing for Digital Spy, praised the development of the characters, stating that there was a "real feeling of growth" and that it delivered "something a little more substantial".
 Den of Geek writer Rob Kemp also gave a positive review, stating that The Musketeers had "won a lot of people over with its fun and adventurous take on this well-loved story", but also wrote that some of the dramatic elements felt "shoehorned and deliberate".
 Overall, Kemp had hope for the series and praised the change in focus in the third episode, saying that the "time was definitely right to start to explore the characters", before going on to say that the series would have "plenty more opportunities for the Musketeers to hit their more (and hopefully, better) dramatic strides".

 Upon its premiere on BBC America, Alessandra Stanley of The New York Times gave the drama a positive review, calling the series "not at all bad, just a bit old-fashioned".
 She also praised the updates made to the series, writing "purists may be dismayed that Mr. Hodges took so many liberties with the original plot, but purists are rarely any fun".